victor-porcar/delayed-batch-executor/README.md

 There are two parameters of a DelayedBatchExecutor that must be known to get the most of it:

 - ExecutorService: the callback method is actually executed in a parallel thread, which is provided by an java.util.concurrent.ExecutorService.
 By default this Executor is `Executors.newFixedThreadPool(4)`.
+ NOTE: the execution of the callback of a DelayedBatchExecutor does not prevent it to open new window times if required as long as there are threads availables from the ExecutorService.

 - bufferQueueSize: it is the max size of the internal list, by default its value is 8192